QuantConnect/lean-cli/README.md

-  --master                    Run in master mode --slave                     Run in slave mode --token TEXT                The master server token --master-ip TEXT            The master server ip address --master-port INTEGER       The master server port --slave-ip TEXT             The slave server ip address --update                    Pull the latest image before starting --no-update                 Do not update to the latest version --compute TEXT              Compute configuration to use
+  --master                    Run in master mode --slave                     Run in slave mode --token TEXT                The master server token --master-domain TEXT        The master server domain --master-port INTEGER       The master server port --slave-domain TEXT         The slave server domain --update                    Pull the latest image before starting --no-update                 Do not update to the latest version --compute TEXT              Compute configuration to use